3a1b2c3/SkippingStones/README.md

 Touch on drag the stone on the screen to rotate it, then lift your finger form the screen.

+Use reset button on left to interrupt a run.

-The stone will bounce (or not) depending on inital angle it is thrown:
+The stone will bounce (or not) depending on inital tilt angle it is thrown:

 ![](Animation2.gif)